maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 * res/layout-sw1dp/merge_*.xml - various additional merged layouts
 * res/layout-sw1dp/item_track.xml - the "track" item which is used in main player UI and lists for all the items with image
 * res/layout-sw1dp/item_text.xml - same as item_track.xml, but for text-only items
-* res/values-sq1dp/attrs-powerui.xml, attrs-player.xml - attributes definitions for all the Poweramp custom views, scenes, etc.
+* res/values-sq1dp/attrs.xml, attrs-powerui.xml, attrs-player.xml - attributes definitions for all the Poweramp custom views, scenes, etc.
+* res/values/default-styles.xml - default skin style
+* res/values-sw1db/styles-*.xml - various default skin styles, grouped by style name prefix (all of them combined into default style inside Poweramp)

 ### License